Community Health Worker

 How does a community health worker help people with a spinal cord injury?

-After a traumatic SCI, social support is critically important.
-Trauma can leave lasting marks on a person’s mind, heart and body that can result in an inability to trust easily.
-A CHW is a peer who has similar lived-experienced of spinal cord injury trauma and can offer emotional support in the form of empathy, empowerment, trust, and care.
+After a traumatic SCI, strong social support becomes essential.
+Trauma often impacts the mind, heart, and body—making it harder to trust others.
+A CHW is a peer with lived experience of spinal cord injury trauma.
+As a result, they offer emotional support through empathy, empowerment, trust, and care.

-Newly injured people who are supported by CHWs and the OSCI community are more likely to avoid serious secondary health conditions that can lead to rehospitalization.
-This level of personal advocacy accelerates their transition through the tumultuous first year toward being independent and developing a positive health trajectory that allows them to maintain a high quality of life.
+Newly injured people supported by CHWs and the OSCI community are more likely to avoid serious secondary health conditions and rehospitalization.
+As a result, this support speeds up their transition through the difficult first year, helping them build independence and a positive path toward long-term health and quality of life.

 Who are OSCI community health workers?